cockroachdb/docs/src/current/v23.2/changefeed-sinks.md

 Changefeeds can deliver messages to a Google Cloud Pub/Sub sink, which is integrated with Google Cloud Platform.

 {{site.data.alerts.callout_info}}
-{% include_cached new-in.html version="v23.2" %} Google Cloud Pub/Sub v2 is the default when emitting to `gcpubsub` sinks, which provides improved throughput.
-In Pub/Sub v1, changefeeds with JSON encoders emitted events with the top-level message fields all lowercase.
-In Pub/Sub v2, the top-level fields are capitalized.
+{% include_cached new-in.html version="v23.2" %} The `changefeed.new_pubsub_sink_enabled` cluster setting is enabled by default, which provides improved throughput.
+Without this cluster setting enabled, changefeeds emit JSON-encoded events with the top-level message fields all lowercase.
+With `changefeed.new_pubsub_sink_enabled`, the top-level fields are capitalized.
 For more details, refer to the [Pub/Sub sink messages](#pub-sub-sink-messages) section.
 {{site.data.alerts.end}}

 A Pub/Sub sink URI follows this example: